 1. Write an Editorial Introduction.
 This could be either a brief invitation to read on or a longer theoretically sophisticated piece.
 Unless there are special circumstances, the editorial introduction should not exceed 4000 words.
 This introduction will be read and commented upon by the editors.

-- Full and complete references following Chicago Manual of Style
+- Uses full and complete references following Chicago Manual of Style

-- Necessary copyright permissions for all images etc.
+- Has obtained the necessary copyright permissions for all images etc.